 You may be prompted to reinstall the hardware.
 If so, complete the Add New Hardware wizard.

 Step 2: Select the device that you would like to record from.

-Once you open the Epiphan Capture software, you should be prompted to select a video grabber capture device to use.
+When you launch the Epiphan Capture Tool, you are prompted to select a video grabber capture device to use.
 Select the first one.

-Keep the capture software open in one window and open another instance of the software in another window.
+Keep the capture software open and launch another instance of the software in another window.
 You will once again be prompted to select a video grabber device.
 This time, select the second one in the list.
 Repeat this operation for other devices as well.

 You should now see the output from all devices in four separate windows.

 You can now capture output from the devices as you normally would.
 Remember that you have four windows in which you must activate the recording and that the settings in one instance of the program have no effect on the settings in the other instances.